jondashkyle/nanopage/readme.md

 Instead of all of this complexity, lets reintroduce the URL.
 Each page of your site is a key in an object.
 That is to say, each page’s url is a key.
 We can simply use the `window.location` to grab the data/content for the current page.
 Or, we can use any arbitrary url, like `/members/nelson`.

-This way of organizing state for sites as a flat object of page urls makes it super trivial to pass access content state in your views and pass them down into components.
+This way of organizing state for sites as a flat object of page urls makes it super trivial to access content in your views and pass it down into components, or whatever.
 Ok cool!

 ## Methods